Fear Is Good For The Next Rally - Cramer's Mad Money (11/2/17)

 Stocks discussed on the in-depth session of Jim Cramer's Mad Money TV Program, Thursday, November 2.

-Cramer said that sentiment plays a big role for driving the stocks higher.
+Cramer said that sentiment plays a big role in driving the stocks higher.
 Sentiment is difficult to measure.
 Financial newsletters that are bullish or bearish are going out of style.
 Mutual fund inflows have been bad.
 "Many weeks still produce big outflows from stocks, good weeks where people make money.
 Call that negative sentiment for certain," he added.
 There's anecdotal evidence as well that Cramer gathers from the conferences he attends.

 Lately he sees that people are getting interested in stocks.
 "And you know what?
 I like that.
 I think the lack of warmth or love or even nodding acceptance of stocks as something that can make you money is downright wonderful for the bulls.
 See, if investors were all in, I would have to be very concerned," he said.
 Muted enthusiasm shows there is still money waiting on the sidelines, which in his opinion could be the key to next rally.